 Within 90 days after the end date of the grant or any approved extension thereof (see subsection L.2. below), the following documents must be submitted to the Institute by grantees (other than scholarship recipients):

 a.
 Financial Status Report.
 The final report of expenditures must have no unliquidated obligations and must indicate the exact balance of unobligated funds.
 Any unobligated/ unexpended funds will be deobligated from the award by the Institute.
 Final payment requests for obligations incurred during the award period must be submitted to the Institute prior to the end of the 90-day close-out period.
-Grantees who have drawn down funds in excess of their obligations/expenditures, must return any unused funds as soon as it is determined that the funds are not required.
-In no instance should any unused funds remain with the grantee beyond the submission date of the final Financial Status Report.
+Grantees on a check-issued basis, who have drawn down funds in excess of their obligations/expenditures, must return any unused funds as soon as it is determined that the funds are not Start Printed Page 57399required.
+In no case should any unused funds remain with the grantee beyond the submission date of the final Financial Status Report.

 Upon the written request of the grantee, the Institute may extend the close-out period to assure completion of the grantee's close-out requirements.
 Requests for an extension must be submitted at least 14 days before the end of the close-out period and must explain why the extension is necessary and what steps will be taken to assure that all the grantee's responsibilities will be met by the end of the extension period.